 More to See & Do near the Orsay

-Explore the Orsay's storied Saint Germain neighborhood - home to famous artists, writers, jazz clubs, and fabulous boutiques and restaurants - on these fun tours:
+Explore the Orsay's neighborhood, home to famous artists, writers, jazz clubs, and fabulous boutiques and restaurants, on these fun tours:

 Chocolate & Patisserie Walking Tour through Saint Germain - See the neighborhood's famous art galleries, boutiques, and passages as you enjoy pastries, macaroons, and chocolates at 8 tasting stops on this 3-hour small-group or private stroll.
 Book now